Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 4 October

 One person was killed while 30 others were injured in a Russian double tap strike on a railway station in Shostka.

 The Kirishi oil refinery in Leningrad Oblast was attacked by Ukrainian drones sparking a fire.
-According to the local Governor Aleksandr Drozdenko seven drones were shot down.
+According to the local Governor Aleksandr Drozdenko, seven drones were shot down.
 However videos posted by the Telegram channel Astra showed four explosions occurring at the facility.
 A Garmon radar complex and ballistic missile loader for an Iskander missile in Kursk were struck.
 Ukrainian special forces claimed to have attacked and damaged a Buyan-M missile carrier near Lake Onega in the Republic of Karelia.

-Geolocated footage showed that Russian forces took the town of Fedorivka, southwest of Siversk.
-A Russian milblogger claimed that Russian forces took the town of Ivanivka, southwest of Novopavlivka.
+Geolocated footage showed Russian forces took the town of Fedorivka, southwest of Siversk.
+A Russian milblogger claimed Russian forces took the town of Ivanivka, southwest of Novopavlivka.

 5 October

 Russia launched a massive air attack on cities across Ukraine, killing four people in Lviv Oblast and one each in Zaporizhzhia and Kherson.

 The Russian MoD reported thirty-two Ukrainian drones were shot down over various regions.
 Locals reported the Kstovo refinery in Nizhny Novgorod Oblast being struck by seven explosions.
 Power cuts in Belgorod city were reported by the local governor after Ukrainian shelling of "regional energy infrastructure", locals reported the Luch Thermal Power Plant being struck.
 Seven hospitals switched to backup generators.

-Russian milbloggers claimed that Russian forces took the town of Zoloty Kolodiaz, northeast of Dobropillia.
+Russian milbloggers claimed Russian forces took the town of Zoloty Kolodiaz, northeast of Dobropillia.

 6 October

 NASA's FIRMS detected fire on 5 October 2025 23:07:00 (UTC) at the Feodosia oil depot.

 The Ukrainian military claimed to have carried out a drone attack that destroyed a Russian R-330Zh Zhitel radio jamming station in Luhansk Oblast.

 The Sverdlov Plant in Nizhny Novgorod Oblast was set ablaze by Ukrainian drones.
 A manufacturer of industrial explosives, it had since started supplying military grade explosives for various bombs and missile.
 The local governor confirmed fires, damaged property and one person who was injured.
 The marine oil depot at Feodosia in Crimea was attacked as was an ammunition dump for the 18th Combined Arms Army.
 The oil depot was still burning the following day.
 Two people were killed in a drone strike in Belgorod.

 Parts of Ukrainian-held Donetsk Oblast were left without electricity after Russian forces struck energy facilities.

 In Tyumen, 2,000 kilometers from Ukraine, explosions were reported near the local oil refinery.
 The local governor confirmed the drone attack but claimed no damage or casualties while local enterprises were "operating normally".
 Three drones were reportedly intercepted.

-Ukrainian military observer Konstantyn Mashovets claimed that Russian forces took the towns of Ivanivka and Dorozhnie while also re-entering the town of Zoloty Kolodiaz, while Ukrainian forces retook the town of Vilne in the Dobropillia front.
-Mashovets also claimed that Russian forces took the towns of Novoekonomichne and Krasnyi Lyman in the Pokrovsk front.
+Ukrainian military observer Konstantyn Mashovets claimed Russian forces took the towns of Ivanivka and Dorozhnie while also re-entering the town of Zoloty Kolodiaz, while Ukrainian forces retook the town of Vilne on the Dobropillia front.
+Mashovets also claimed Russian forces took the towns of Novoekonomichne and Krasnyi Lyman on the Pokrovsk front.

-Kharkiv mayor Ihor Terekhov said that Russian airstrikes destroyed two transformer substations in the city.
+Kharkiv mayor Ihor Terekhov said Russian airstrikes destroyed two transformer substations in the city.